-This article will abreast you with all the relevant information about the first Governor-General of Bengal, various Governors-General of India, their achievements, and the major reforms that took place during their tenure as the Governors-General or viceroys of India.
+This article will inform you about all the relevant information about the first Governor-General of Bengal, various Governors-General of India, their achievements, and the major reforms that took place during their tenure as the Governors-General or viceroys of India.
 This topic is covered in the general awareness section of most of the competitive exams including the IAS Exam.

 List of Governors-General of India- Download PDF Here